 To access your Google Nest devices, you’ll need to sign in with your Google or Nest credentials.

-Some companies are partnered with Google to integrate with Nest products through Google Assistant with the Smart Home API and Device Access Program/API.
-The Device Access Program is built on a foundation of privacy and security and gives our users the confidence that our partners offering integrated Nest solutions have the right data protections and safeguards in place that meet our privacy and security standards.
+Some companies are partnered with Google to integrate with Nest products through Google Assistant with the smart home API and Device Access program/API.
+The Device Access program is built on a foundation of privacy and security.
+Our partners that offer integrated Nest solutions gives our users the confidence that the right data protections and safeguards are in place and that our privacy and security standards are met.

-Companies that do not have certified Works with Hey Google (or legacy Works with Nest) integrations, such as Starling, may also ask you to use your Google account information to sign into their service.
-When you enable an integration with a company that is not part of the Works with Hey Google program, the safeguards we would otherwise have in place cannot be used and there is a risk of exposing sensitive data to inadequate data protection, privacy, and security standards.
-You may even expose yourself and others to additional safety risks by using functionality in ways it wasn't intended.
+Companies that do not have certified Works with Google Home (or legacy Works with Nest) integrations, such as Starling, may also ask you to use your Google Account information to sign into their service.
+When you enable an integration with a company that is not part of the Works with Google Home programme, the safeguards that we would otherwise have in place cannot be used and there is a risk of exposing sensitive data to inadequate data protection, privacy and security standards.
+You may even expose yourself and others to additional safety risks by using functionality in ways that it wasn't intended.
 There may also be additional consequences to unapproved integrations, based on violations of Google’s Terms of Service, such as a limitation in support or warranty coverage for Google products.

 What to do if you start experiencing issues after sharing your account information

-If you’ve already shared your email address and password with an unauthorized integration, you might experience one or more of the following:
+If you’ve already shared your email address and password with an unauthorised integration, you might experience one or more of the following:

 - Your products may behave erratically.

 - The Nest or Google Home app may not work as it should.

 - Nest’s 2-Step Verification may not work properly.
 In addition, you may get a series of unexpected text messages on your phone when the third-party service tries to use your information to sign in.